 At St Mary’s Pre-school our practice follows the principles and standards of the Early Years Foundation Stage (EYFS) Curriculum.

-We understand that every child learns and develops in different ways and at different rates and we strive to develop strong, positive relationships with each child and their family.
-All of the staff are parents themselves so we fully understand the importance of feeling confident in your choice of pre-school and knowing that your child will be happy, safe and well cared for whilst they are there.
+We never underestimate the importance of feeling confident in your choice of Pre-school and knowing that your child will be happy, safe and well cared for whilst they are with us.

 The EYFS Curriculum consists of seven interlinked areas of learning and development.

 Three areas are considered particularly important in building the key skills that children will need in the future.
 They are known as the prime areas and consist of:

 In addition, there a further four specific areas which extend and reinforce the learning and development in the prime areas.
 These are: